marekrozmus/react-swipeable-list/README.md

 ## React Swipeable List component

-A react control to render list with swipeable items.
+A react component to render list with swipeable items.
 Items can have one or more actions on left (leading) and right (trailing) swipe and different behaviour depending on props.

 ## Demo